anderson-aristotle/handlebars-training/README.md

 ## Lab: Event Delegation

-Using the [jQuery .on() Documentation](http://api.jquery.com/on/) and your teams, work on getting up the page:
+In your teams, work on the following:

 - Refactor the `book-listing.handlebars` template so that each book's information is displayed within its own `ul`.
 Each `ul` should have a